eNMS-automation/eNMS/docs/inventory/objects.rst

 Creation
 --------

-Inventory can be created from the :guilabel:`inventory/device_management` and :guilabel:`inventory/link_management` page, in two different ways:
+Inventory can be created in two different ways:

-* Manually, by entering the value of each property in a form (one by one).
+* Manually, from the :guilabel:`Inventory / Device Management` page and :guilabel:`Inventory / Link Management` page, by entering the value of each property in a form (one by one).
-* By importing an Excel file (.xls, .xlsx).
+* All at once, from the :guilabel:`Admin / Administration` page by importing an Excel file (.xls, .xlsx).

-.. note:: Note: the workbook/tab names and column names in the Excel file should exactly match the examples provided with eNMS.
+.. note:: Note: the workbook/tab names and column names in the Excel file should exactly match the examples provided with eNMS in the :guilabel:`projects/spreadsheets` folder.

 .. note:: eNMS currently has no way to check the spreadsheet import for valid data, nor duplicates.
 It is important to pass good data to eNMS.

 Manual creation
 ***************

-Clicking on the ``Add a new device`` or ``Add a new link`` buttons will open a form with the list of all properties of the object.
+Clicking on the ``Create`` button will open a form with the list of all properties of the object.

 Fill the form and click on the ``Submit`` button.

 .. image:: /_static/inventory/objects/object_creation.png
-   :alt: Device and link creation forms
+   :alt: Device creation form
    :align: center

 Creation via import